sagarbhokre/LaneHawk/README.md

 4. Compute Perspective transform matrix which would be used to get bird's eye view
 5. Compute inverse perspective transform matrix to project lanes and markings on image
 6. Warp input image based on perspective transform matrix just computed (this gives us bird's eye view of the ROI)

+Image representation of perspective correction is shown in the upcoming section where sliding windows and polynomial fitting on lane pixels is explained.

 ## 3. Fit a second order polynomial over lane markings for both lanes separately
 #### a.
 Compute histogram of binary image along y axis